 I’m a firm believer that information is the key to financial freedom.
 On the Stilt Blog, I write about the complex topics — like finance, immigration, and technology — to help immigrants make the most of their lives in the U.S. Our content and brand have been featured in Forbes, TechCrunch, VentureBeat, and more.See all posts Frank Gogol

-How to Close Bank of America Account
+How to Close Bank of America Account: 3 Ways

-What to Do Before You Close Your Account
+- 10 Things to Do Before You Close Your Account

 So, you’ve made up your mind and you’re sure that you would like to close your Bank of America account.
 Now what?
 Well, you must know how to close your account, as there are a few methods available.
 We’ve established that closing your account online is not possible, so how can you do it?
 Here are the available methods: